Skip to main content

 Alumni who have “the right stuff”

-Astronaut Patrick Forrester (Engr ’89) works on the International Space Station in June 2007.
+Astronaut Patrick Forrester (Engr class of ’89) works on the International Space Station in June 2007.

 Courtesy of NASA